amadzai/nft-mint-and-merge/README.md

 If all NFTs in that higher rarity has already been minted, the upgrade will jump to the next rarity, ultimately upgrading it twice. (e.g., Common -> Rare (if all minted) -> Epic)

-5. All the burnt tokens used for merging can be seen below, as well as your balance after pressing the "Check Balance" button (minting is free but gas fee is still incurred):
+5. All the burnt tokens used for merging can be seen below, as well as your balance after pressing the "Check Balance" button (minting is free but gas fee is still charged):

 <img src="./screenshots/5.png" alt="WarriorsNFT Home Page when checking burnt tokens and balance">

 6. After all NFTs have been minted, the "Check Merge Eligibility" button will disappear, and there will be no more new Summon cards to mint.
-Currently, there is 18 total NFTs.
+Currently, there are 18 total NFTs.
 Restart the network and clear the MetaMask activity data to use again.

 ## Limitations & Future Improvements :no_entry:
 1. No backend implementation: Currently, all logic is handled on-chain and through the front-end.